varunnmishraa/CodSoft/README.md

 <br>6.
 Validate user input to ensure it is within acceptable limits (e.g., sufficient balance for withdrawals).
 <br>7.
 Display appropriate messages to the user based on their chosen options and the success or failure of their transactions.

-<br> [ Project 3 : Quiz Application with Timer ] : In this project following features are added :
+<br> <b>[ Project 3 : Quiz Application with Timer ] :</b> In this project following features are added :
 <br>1.
 Quiz Questions and Options - Store quiz questions along with multiple-choice options and correct answers.
 <br>2.
 Timer - Implement a timer for each question to limit the time to answer.
 <br>3.
 Question Display-  Present one question at a time with multiple-choice options.
 <br>4.
 Answer Submission - Allow users to select an option and submit their answer within the given time.
 <br>5.
 Score Calculation - Keep track of the user's score based on correct answers.

+ <br><b>[ Project 4 : Student Course Registration System ] :</b> In this project following features are added :
+ <br>1.
+Course Database: Store course information, including course code, title, description, capacity, and schedule.
+<br>2.
+Student Database: Store student information, including student ID, name, and registered courses.
+<br>3.
+Course Listing: Display available courses with details and available slots.
+<br>4.
+Student Registration: Allow students to register for courses from the available options.
+<br>5.
+Course Removal: Enable students to drop courses they have registered for.